josmar-crwdstffng/angular/aio/content/guide/component/component-use-complex-content-projection.md

 # Project content in more complex environments

-Typically usage for [Multi-slot Content Projection][AioGuideComponentUsageMultiSlotContentProjection] includes using an attribute, element, style definition, or some combination of all three to identify where to project your content.
+To help you project your content, [Multi-slot Content Projection][AioGuideComponentUseMultiSlotContentProjection] includes the following parts.

+*   an attribute
+*   an element
+*   a CSS rule
+*   a combination of all three of an attribute, an element and a CSS rule

 The content you want to project lives inside another element.
 To project this content, use the `ngProjectAs` attribute.
-Angular uses a CSS selector as the value of the `ngProjectAs` attribute in order to project an entire `ng-container` element into a component.
+Angular uses a CSS selector as the value of the `ngProjectAs` attribute to project an entire `ng-container` element into a component.

 ## Prerequisites